altocodenl/TODIS/readme.md

 path C:\Users\dmr\clang
 ```

 Normally, files have other things associated with them, such as a creation time, a size, and other characteristics that are necessary for the [file system](https://en.wikipedia.org/wiki/File_system).
-We can safely ignore these features.
+We can safely ignore these features for the purposes of our discussion.

-A few things to notice about the above:
+A few things to notice about the file above:
 - The `path` starts with `C:`, which means the main [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive).
 Then, it has three more parts, subdivided by backslashes (`\`): `Users`, `dmr` and `clang`.
 All of these are texts.
 - The `name` is also a text.
 - The `contents` are an unreadable sequence of zeroes and ones.
 With files, we cannot jump to a specific section of its contents, or get a single part.
 When we get the file, we get the whole thing.
-The good thing about this is that files are quite close to the "real thing" of an information system: [binary data](https://en.wikipedia.org/wiki/Binary_data).
+But what's good about files is that they are quite close to the "real matter" of an information system: [binary data](https://en.wikipedia.org/wiki/Binary_data).

-To simplify things, we could just put the name of the file at the end of the path.
+To simplify things, we could just put the name of the file at the end of the path and get rid of the `name` key.

 ```
 contents "001000110110100101101110011000110110110001110101011001000010000000111100011100110111010001100100011010010110111101101000001111100000101001101001011011100111010000100000011011010110000101101001011011100110001000101000001010000111101100001010111000011110100010010110110000001011000101100011101101001110110001011000010010000000101000010000101100001001110100010000000"